-A mountain bike leader may demonstrate competency by any of the following:
+A recreational angling leader may demonstrate competency by any one of the following:

-- graduating with a Certificate III or IV in Sport and Recreation or Outdoor Recreation or a Diploma of Outdoor Recreation, with specialisations in mountain bike guiding - becoming a registered leader under the National Outdoor Leader Registration Scheme (NOLRS), www.outdoorcouncil.asn.au, at one of the following registration levels appropriate to the activity context: - Mountain Bike Guide (easy to intermediate terrain) - Mountain Bike Guide (intermediate to difficult terrain) - Mountain Bike Instructor (intermediate to difficult terrain) - receiving a statement of attainment from a registered training organisation that specifies the appropriate units of competency - demonstrating, to the organisation's satisfaction, skills and currency that meet the leadership, group management, technical capacities and safety requirements of the specific circumstances being addressed.
+- becoming a fishing guide as certified by a registered training organisation delivering the Outdoor Recreation Training Package - graduating with a Certificate III or IV in Sport and Recreation or Outdoor Recreation or a Diploma of Outdoor Recreation, with specialisations in fishing - receiving a statement of attainment from a registered training organisation that specifies the appropriate units of competency - demonstrating, to the provider organisation's satisfaction, skills and currency that meet the leadership, group management, technical capacities and safety requirements of the specific circumstances being addressed.

-Note: If a provider's dependent clients come from an Education Queensland school, this AAS should be read in conjunction with the relevant Curriculum Activity Risk Management Module, which is available at: http://ppr.det.qld.gov.au/education/management/Pages/Managing-Risks-in-School-Curriculum-Activities.aspx
+Note: If a provider's dependent clients come from an Education Queensland school, this AAS should be read in conjunction with the relevant Curriculum Activity Risk Management Module, which is available at: http://ppr.det.qld.gov.au/education/management/Pages/Managing-Risks-in-School-Curriculum-Activities.aspx.